jasonleonhard/jquery-ui-rails-google-cdn/README.md

 This gem offers the following features:

 * Supports Google CDN
-* jQuery-ui version is set in your application.rb file
+* jQuery and jQuery-ui versions are set in your application.rb file
 * Automatically fallback to local jquery ui min files stored in your vendor directory:
   * You're on a development environment, so that you can work offline.
   * The CDN is down or unreachable.